 Sustainable Clothing That Grows With Your Child

 Range: Certified organic cotton baby clothes, delivered to your door

 Buying clothes that last can be a challenge when it comes to buying for our kids.
 They grow up so quickly and before you know it, they’ve grown out of that cute one-piece you purchased just a few weeks ago.
 If you’re not planning to add to your family and use the clothing again, it’s not sustainable, and that doesn’t take into account the harm you’re doing to the planet.

 Based in San Francisco, UpChoose is doing things a little differently, and I’m pretty blown away with the concept.
-Their mission is to provide a sustainable, organic clothing range and remove the need to own the clothes your child wears.
+Their mission is to provide a sustainable clothing range made of organic cotton and remove the need to own the clothes your child wears.
 Quite a revolutionary concept for sure.
-Their range of apparel is for babies aged 0-3.
+Their range of apparel suits babies aged 0-3.

 UpChoose garments are 100% certified organic.
 They are ethically sourced and no harmful chemicals are used in the growing of the fibers.

 How does it work?
 You pay a monthly fee and select a set of clothes for your baby.
 When they’ve grown out of them you ship the clothes back for free.
-You then get a completely new set delivered to your door and it’ll fit perfectly.
+A completely new set is delivered to your door, and it’ll fit perfectly.

 Alternatively, you can buy the clothes and when your little darling has grown out of them you can sell them on the UpChoose online platform.

 UpChoose is only available in the US at the moment, but they are hoping to expand their operation.
 To tide you over until UpChoose is available in Europe, you might want to check out Circos, another eco-friendly company that offers a very similar service.